aerx-dev/aerx-mvp-interface/README.md

 ## Browser side IPFS deployment

 Deploy your files via a browserside local IPFS node.
-The CID url is displayed on success.
+The CID and URI is returned on success.

 ### Contributing